Remove Musty Smells from Clothing

 Removing Musty Smells from Clothing

 Now, if your laundry is coming right out of the washer smelling musty, it can be the washing machine itself.
 Many newer model have a “tub clean” feature, read the manual on what to do.
-But this itself may not clean it well enough to thoroughly remove the musty smell.
+But this itself may not clean it well enough to thoroughly remove musty smells from clothing.

 Run Empty Wash Cycle

-If this is the case or if you have an older washing machine you can easily run an empty cycle.
+If the washing machine is the culprit or if you have an older washing machine you can easily run an empty cycle.
 Add four cups of bleach and use a hot water setting.
 If you’re washing machine is a front load, use two cups of bleach.
 Run a regular cycle after this to be sure all bleach is gone.

 If the washing machine is the culprit and causing smells due to mold or mildew, bleach will liquefy those bad boys and get your machine smelling good again.